gmednick/DeepenAnalytics/content/authors/Gabe/_index.md

 title: Gabriel Mednick, PhD
 ---

-I have expertise as a biochemist but I am most passionate about bioinformatics and data science!
-What started out as an effort to expand my scientific toolbox turned into a love affair with programming and predictive modeling that has transformed my skill set and professional pursuits.
-I enjoy drawing insight from data and solving new challenges.
+I have expertise as a biochemist but I am most passionate about bioinformatics and data science.
+What started out as an effort to expand my scientific toolbox turned into a love affair with programming and predictive modeling that has transformed my skill set and professional focus.
+I enjoy drawing insight from data and welcome new challenges.
 Please visit my [blog](https://www.gabemednick.com/) for more details.

 In my free time, I enjoy the ocean, beaches and trails around Santa Cruz with my wife and fearless Chihuahua.